The Space Gypsy Adventures

 The Space Gypsy Adventures is a children's sci-fi comedy radio and internet series created by Cumbrian broadcaster and cartoonist Terry Askew.

+Origins

-It was first broadcast on British Hospital Radio in 1986 under the title of 'The Adventures of Leah, Duke Gemma & Friends', and featured as a cartoon strip in The West Cumberland Times and Star newspaper in 1987.
+Askew was a radio presenter at West Cumberland Hospital, which included programming entertainment for the children's ward.
+His original programme was first broadcast on British Hospital Radio in 1986 under the title of The Adventures of Leah, Duke Gemma & Friends, and featured as a cartoon strip in The West Cumberland Times and Star newspaper in 1987.
 A pilot story was written and recorded for BBC Radio Cumbria in 1987, but was never broadcast owing to budgeting restrictions.

+Plot

-The series follows the fortunes of two anthropomorphic foxes by the names of Gemma and Damien Mildury as they travel around in their space freighter, The Rapscallion, searching for their parents against the backdrop of an intergalactic war between the Bitlexian Cluster and The Federal Alliance of Planets.
-The two foxes find asylum on the neutral planet of Zenophon where they are befriended by brother and sister Duke and Leah Rosenly - two anthropomorphic border collie dogs who live at the spaceport next to the city of Drakester.
+The series follows the fortunes of two anthropomorphic foxes by the names of Gemma and Damien Mildury as they travel around in their space freighter, The Rapscallion, searching for their parents against the backdrop of an intergalactic war between the Bitlexian Cluster and the Federal Alliance of Planets.
+The two foxes find asylum on the neutral planet of Zenophon where they are befriended by brother and sister Duke and Leah Rosenly, two anthropomorphic Border Collie dogs who live at the spaceport next to the city of Drakester.
 From this safe haven, Gemma and Damien set about carving themselves out a living by buying and selling just about anything they can lay their paws on, legitimately or otherwise.
-The two foxes' dealings inevitably land them on the wrong side of the law, where they invariably end up being chased around by Detective Inspector Spiker (a large black alsatian dog) and Detective Constable Bones (a fox with a Galvert 6 (Welsh) accent).
+The two foxes' dealings inevitably land them on the wrong side of the law, where they invariably end up being chased around by Detective Inspector Spiker, a large black alsatian dog, and Detective Constable Bones, a fox with a Galvert 6 (Welsh) accent.

+Reboot in 2004

-The series was resurrected in 2004 under the name of 'The Space Gypsy Adventures' after a break of some 17 years.
+The series was resurrected in 2004 under the name of The Space Gypsy Adventures after a break of seventeen years.
 The programme was wholly narrated by actor John Leeson, who is better known for being the voice behind K-9, the robot dog in the BBC-TV sci-fi series Doctor Who.

 The original character designs were conceived by Terry Askew, although the most recent artwork connected to the serial was provided by cartoonist Mark Alexander Smith, creator of the webcomic Transmission.
 Another member of the creative team is Gerry Paquette, an ex-animator who worked on the 1980s Canadian TV cartoon series The Raccoons.

 In September 2015 John Leeson retired from the programme.
 In January 2016 the show was withdrawn from the Hospital radio circuit.
 The complete Space Gypsy series is available to download from the Official Space Gypsy Adventures Facebook site and from the official Space Gypsy website.